UdacityAndroidDevScholarship/explore-india/README.md

 ## Google-services.json

 When you compile the Application, It will give an error that google-services.json cannot be found.
 The file is not supposed to be added to git to avoid getting spam attacks.
 You can find this file in pinned messages in #cp_explore_india Channel.
-Put it in this location -   \explore-india\app\google-services.json
+Put it in this path -        `\explore-india\app\google-services.json`